jamebus/pagpapanatili/messages/save-your-password.md

 # Consider saving your password

-Your password has been saved.
-You won't need it again to use your backups.
+Your password has been saved; you won't need it again to use your backups.
 You may wish to store your password elsewhere in case your saved password becomes unavailable.
-This can happen during drive failures or when installing to a fresh machine.
+This can happen during drive failures or when restoring to a fresh machine.

 Losing your password means that your backups are **irrecoverably lost**.
 It is